FreetailHackers/rodeo/CONTRIBUTING.md

 # Workflow

-To get acquainted with the codebase, here's how to add a silly Easter egg setting to convert the homepage into sPoNgEbOb cAsE.
+To get acquainted with the codebase, here's how to add a silly Easter egg setting to convert the homepage into sPoNgEbOb cAsE.gi

 1. Clone the repository and make a new branch with `git checkout -b spongebob-text`.
 2. **Update the schema**: add a boolean field named something descriptive like spongebobCase to the Settings model in [`prisma/schema.prisma`](prisma/schema.prisma) and give it a default value of false.